gauravgupta90/Express-Mongoose-Angular/README.md

-Express-Mongoose-Angular Skeleton
+Express-Mongoose-Redis-Angular Skeleton
 ================================================

-The purpose of this app is to prepare a basic Skeleton for a node.js project and show a new way to work with Express.js, Mongodb, Mongoose, Angular.js.
+The purpose of this app is to prepare a basic Skeleton for a node.js project and show a new way to work with Express.js, Mongodb, Mongoose, Redis, Angular.js.

 This gives a quick start for a node.js industrial project without worrying much on structure but focus more on business logic.